JoseMoranUrena523/login-with-zbd/README.md

 ### Setting up your own environment variables

-To try authenticating with ZEBEDEE, create environment variables on Glitch/Repl.it with the following names:
+To try authenticating with ZEBEDEE, create environment variables on your hosting site with the following names:

 - ZEBEDEE_CLIENT_ID
 - ZEBEDEE_CLIENT_SECRET